Need Sales Funnel Help? Click Here! >>

 • Medium.com articles

 • ...
-Or any other kind of article sharing sites that you can be an expert in
+Or any other kind of article-sharing sites that you can be an expert in

 You're Always "Paying" Something

-At the end of the day, whether you pay for your digital promotion in time or money, you're still paying for the product promotion.
+Ultimately, whether you pay for your digital promotion in time or money, you're still paying for the product promotion.

 Facebook Ads Aren't The End All Be All

-Take the time to dial in your content, to do content marketing the right way, and it'll reduce your ad costs long term because you'll be building a platform.
+Take the time to dial in your content to do content marketing the right way, and it'll reduce your ad costs long-term because you'll be building a platform.

-• Write blog posts promoting your products
+• Write blog posts promoting your products.

 • Start a podcast talking about things your prospects are interested in.